 - Building and maintaining core management competencies

-Expansion of “extended reality” (Virtual reality, augmented reality, and mixed reality)
+Expansion of “extended reality” (Virtual reality, augmented reality, and mixed reality) to increase patient engagement

 The VR/AR health care market is expected to reach more than $5 billion by 2025.
 While VR is currently being used as a helpful in-patient care and treatment tool, it can also serve as a great stress-reliever for health care employees themselves.
 Combining these technologies with guided meditation provides an instant, mobile, and trackable solution that can help employees escape for some relaxation at a babbling brook or coral reef for a few minutes during their hectic workdays.